 Bacchus is comfortable with a leash on.
 He sleeps quietly through the night.
 His coat is as soft as it can be.
 His hair was longer when he first arrived in Virginia and he recently got it cut.
 He was very well-behaved at the groomers.

 Bacchus has not been around young children so it is not known how he would be with them, but Bacchus does seem to be a little more cautious than most blind dogs are, and so would be most comfortable in a home with older children and adults.

 Bacchus is going to be ready for his forever home before too long.
-In the meantime, he will be writing a blog about his adventures in his foster home, and he hopes you will check in often to see how he is doing.
+In the meantime, he is writing a blog about his adventures in his foster home, and he hopes you will check in often to see how he is doing.
 And he hopes you will be thinking about whether your home might be the perfect forever home for him (but he says not to apply to adopt him unless you like giving belly rubs!).
-Follow his adventures on his blog here.
+Click here to view his blog.